 If an “act of God” occurred today, would your employees know what to do?
 Would a plan be in place for your company’s continued operations?
 The best businesses consider Exit Planning Services to create growth plans and develop ways to achieve the best business outcomes long before it is necessary.

 A Exit Planning Services firm will provide detailed instructions and guidance to an owner’s exit from his/her business.
 But this plan is not a laundry-list of what to do and when, it’s much more than that.
 It’s a comprehensive exit plan that will ensure an owner reaps the rewards of their hard-earned business success and that the business and its employees will be set-up for long-term success well after current leadership steps aside.

 Things that are considered when assembling a comprehensive business exit planning include: the current state of the business’s industry, the age and health of the owner, competition, the interests of the owner’s family and the current health of the economy as a whole.
-If an owner waits to establish their business exit plan, they will have an increased risk that a personal or business change could suddenly occur that could decrease the owner’s options in exiting the business and possibly force them down a less-favorable path.
+If an owner waits to establish their business exit planning, they will have an increased risk that a personal or business change could suddenly occur that could decrease the owner’s options in exiting the business and possibly force them down a less-favorable path.

 Just like an estate plan or a will, a business exit planning is an essential part of responsible planning for not only yourself, but for your family and for the employees that count on you.
 Stepping away from your business will most-likely be one of the most significant financial events of your life so why would anyone make this topic an after-thought?
-The following list will help you begin thinking about and acting upon completing a comprehensive exit plan:
+The following list will help you begin thinking about and acting upon completing a comprehensive business exit planning: